Data Warehouse vs. Data Lake vs. Data Lakehouse: What to Use in 2025

 - Data access tools: Data access tools, such as query tools, application development tools, data mining tools, and online analytical processing (OLAP) tools, give users the ability to interact with the data stored in their data warehouses.

 Data warehouses are a great solution for storing and obtaining insights from structured data.
-But the average person produces 2.5 quintillion data bytes per day, most of which is raw data that doesn’t fit so neatly inside a data warehouse.
-So what is an organization to do when it comes to storing all this data?
-The answer – a data lake.
+But we produce 2.5 quintillion data bytes per day, most of which is raw data that doesn’t fit so neatly inside a data warehouse.

 What is a data lake? #